CX & UX Are In Trouble

 This session will examine the pitfalls of evangelism and what actions we can take instead.
 We’ll look at how some of the popular methodologies we think are bringing everybody onto the CX bandwagon might be training co-workers on how little they need us.
-We’ll be focusing on hiring CX specialists, the role of managers and leadership, processes, workflows, tools, and improving collaboration between us and our cross-functional teammates.
+We’ll be focusing on hiring CX specialists, processes, workflows, tools, and improving collaboration between us and our cross-functional teammates.

 1. How we know that CX and UX evangelism rarely works and can backfire.

 4. Proving our ROI and who our best ally might be are great ideas, but there are 2 keys to getting that seat at the table.